BaronSamediOfficial/Linux/Security in Linux.md

-passwd -u <USER>            # UNLOCKS the password passwd -S <USER>            # Returns the status of the password chage <USER>                # will load up the process to set password lifetime settings - Useful for admins
+passwd -u <USER>            # UNLOCKS the password passwd -S <USER>            # Returns the status of the password chage <USER>                # will load up the process to set password lifetime settings - Useful for admins find / -perm /4000 # find files that have SUID find / -perm /2000 # find files that have SGID find / -perm /1000 # find files that have Sticky bit
 ```

 There are four files for configuring centralised group and user information